precice/precice.github.io/pages/docs/tooling/tooling-performance-analysis.md

 The full configuration consists of:

 * `mode` either `off`, `fundamental` (default), or `all`
-* `directory` location to create the `precice-events` folder in and write the event files to
+* `directory` location to create the `precice-profiling` folder in and write the profiling files to
 * the flush frequency  `flush-every`: `0` means only at the end of the simulation, `n>0` means to flush every n records

 ### Examples